Navy2008/my-portfolio/README.md

 ## Technologies used

-Git, github ssh and more
+Git, github ssh and more but we will add one technology at the time